João do Rio: Life

-Paulo Barreto, journalist
+Journalism

 According to his biographers, Barreto represented the outgrowth of a new type of journalist in the Brazilian press of the beginning of the 20th century.
 Until then, the literary and journalistic practice by intellectuals was regarded as of little account, a lesser activity for people with many vacant hours (e.g., public servants).
 Paulo Barreto moved the literary creation frontwards and started to live from this, using his pen names (more than ten) to attract various audiences.

-The religions of Rio
+As religiões no Rio

 Between February and March 1904, he carried through a series of news articles entitled As religiões no Rio (The religions in Rio).
 Beyond its character of "investigative journalism", it constitutes an important anthropological and sociological analysis, early recognized as such, particularly by the four pioneering texts about African cults, which precedes in more than a quarter of century the publications by Nina Rodrigues on the subject (beyond that, the works of Rodrigues were in large measure restricted to the academic circles of Bahia).

 Scholars had pointed out similarities between "As religiões no Rio" and the book "Les petites réligions de Paris" (1898), by French writer Jules Bois.
 However, the similarity seems to be much more in the general idea (an inquiry on the manifestations of religious minorities in a big city) than in the plan of the formal accomplishment.

-The news articles series aroused such great curiosity that Barreto published them in book form, and sold more than 8,000 copies in six years.
-This achievement is still more impressive in view of the restricted reading public of the time, in a country with high illiteracy rates.
+The news articles series led to interest that Barreto published them in book form, and distributed more than 8,000 copies in six years.

 Some biographers criticize Barreto for the fact that, when he realised the bonanza he could obtain by the publication of collections (something that would become common in Brazil in the second half of 20th century), he developed a "formula" to inflate his own bibliography.

-Paulo Barreto, immortal
+Later career

 Elected for the Brazilian Academy of Letters in his third attempt (1910), Paulo Barreto was the first person to be admitted there wearing the now famous "fardão dos imortais" (the "robe of the immortals").
 Years later, with the election of his adversary, the poet Humberto de Campos, Barreto moved away from the institution.
 According to some biographers, when informed of his death, his mother ordered that the funeral service should not be held at the Academy hall, as usual for members, because her son would not have approved the idea.